 Sudden loss of visibility through the windshield could lead to a collision.
-You might not see other vehicles or other obstacles.
-To avoid sudden icing of the windshield during freezing weather, warm the windshield with the defroster before and during windshield washer use.
+You might not see other

 Headlights On With Wipers (Available With Automatic Headlights Only)

 When this feature is active, the headlights will turn on approximately 10 seconds after the wipers are turned on if the headlight switch is placed in the A (AUTO) position.
 In addition, the headlights will turn off when the wipers are turned off if they were turned on by this feature.